Walter Scott (investment manager)

 Walter Grant Scott, FRSE is a Scottish investment manager, nuclear physicist, rowing enthusiast, and founder of the global equity management business Walter Scott and Partners.

 Early life

 Walter Scott was born in Glasgow, in May 1947.
-He attended Eastwood High School and then went to Edinburgh University where he gained a first-class honours degree in Natural Philosophy (Physics) in 1969.
-He went on to obtain a Ph.D in at Trinity Hall, Cambridge in 1972, researching theoretical particle physics at the Cavendish Laboratory.
+He attended Eastwood High School and then went to Edinburgh University, where he gained a first-class honours degree in natural philosophy (physics) in 1969.
+He went on to obtain a Ph.D. at Trinity Hall, Cambridge in 1972, researching theoretical particle physics at the Cavendish Laboratory.
 During this time he developed a life-long interest in the college's boat club, and in rowing as a whole.

 Investment management

 Ivory and Syme

 As a nuclear physicist, Scott decided that although he was a capable researcher, he was in competition with potential Nobel Prize winners, and he was in a profession that was not very well paid.
 He decided to change careers to be in the financial services industry.
 In 1972 Scott started to work for Ivory and Sime in Edinburgh, and he eventually led their pension fund business.
 From there, after becoming a target for attempted head-hunting, he decided he could do better running his own business.